ToshioCP/Gtk4-tutorial/src/sec33.src.md

 # GtkSignalListItemFactory

-## GtkSignalListItemFactory and GtkBulderListItemFactory
+## GtkSignalListItemFactory and GtkBuilderListItemFactory

 GtkBuilderlistItemFactory is convenient when GtkListView just shows the contents of a list.
 Its binding direction is always from an item of a list to a child of GtkListItem.

-When it comes to dynamic connection, it's not enough.
+However, it is insufficient for dynamic connections.
 For example, suppose you want to edit the contents of a list.
-You set a child of GtkListItem to a GtkText instance so a user can edit a text with it.
+You set a child of GtkListItem to a GtkText instance so a user can edit text with it.
 You need to bind an item in the list with the buffer of the GtkText.
 The direction is opposite from the one with GtkBuilderListItemFactory.
 It is from the GtkText instance to the item in the list.